Destroyer-official/-NetStress-/docs/EXECUTIVE_SUMMARY.md

 # Executive Summary

-Destroyer-DoS is a network stress testing framework for security professionals.
+NetStress is a network stress testing framework for security professionals.

 ---